tlentz/d2modmaker/README.md

 Thanks!

 # Change Log
+## v0.5.2-alpha-10
+* Separated out Generator from Randomizer options
+* Made OSkills and PerfectProps their own separate entities, capable of running against vanilla, randomized or generated items.
+* Separated out Sets Seed from the other seed.
 ## v0.5.2-alpha-9
 * Fix for ScoreLimit not applying correctly to proppartype s (skill)
 * Made oskill conversion its own module, run after Generator or Randomizer